Skip to content

 3. A registered sub-agent for a git project

-5. Understanding of how all the pieces fit together
+6. Understanding of how routing, tools, and agents fit together

 bash